Skip to content

 • Reduction of Block Rewards: After every halving, miners receive 50% less Bitcoin as a reward for their work.

-• Scarcity and Supply: Reducing the rate at which new bitcoins are circulated controls inflation and ensures that the total supply of bitcoins gradually approaches its 21 million coin limit.
+• Scarcity and Supply: Reducing the rate at which new Bitcoins are circulated controls inflation and ensures that the total supply of Bitcoin gradually approaches its 21 million coin limit.

 How Does the Bitcoin Halving Impact Miners?

-How Does the Bitcoin Halving Impact the Cryptocurrency Market?
+How Does the Bitcoin Halving Impact the Greater Cryptocurrency Market?

 Bitcoin halving events often generate a lot of interest and speculation in the cryptocurrency market.
 Anticipating lower supply and potential demand increases can contribute to price volatility.